 Paje- East Coast

-Paje is my top pick for responsible travel in Zanzibar.
+Paje is my top pick for eco-travel in Zanzibar.
 The tide goes out quite a distance providing the perfect conditions for seaweed harvesting.
 The Seaweed Centre, which is open to visitors, allows the women of Paje to make a fair income for their work.
 Their homemade soaps, sponges and spa products are to die for!

-My picks for Paje:
+My picks for Paje

 - Drink coffee and watch an outdoor movie on the beach at Mr. Kahawa.